Your web browser is outdated and may be insecure

 If you are having any difficulties accessing vaccination in your frontline care role, please contact the Advice Centre

-Influenza vaccination 2023-2024
+Influenza vaccination 2024-2025

-The flu immunisation programme in the UK is based on recommendations by the Joint Committee on Vaccination and Immunisation (JCVI), an independent expert advisory committee that advises all UK health departments on vaccination and immunisation programmes.
+The flu immunisation programme in the UK is based on recommendations by the Joint Committee on Vaccination and Immunisation (JCVI), an independent expert advisory committee which advises all UK health departments on vaccination and immunisation programmes.
 The guidance is available in the UK via the Government's Immunisation against infectious disease document, and in Chapter 19 of The Green Book

 Vaccine types